PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Of course, he had been kissed before.
 But the the simple, sullen, load-bearing creatures of his village hardly seemed the same species as the bright creature that pressed her painted lips to his now.
 Such a kiss!
 He felt his feet break into a sweat.
 He closed his eyes and saw colors that he never imagined existed.
 It was the kind of a kiss that would make a more experienced man ask some pretty hard questions about the supposed purity of the Virgin Priestesses of Dar.

 "Promise me you will meet me here tomorrow.
-Dar has inflamed me with love for you and you cannot deny the Godess her divine purpose.
+Dar has inflamed me with love for you and you cannot deny the Goddess her divine purpose.
 Say it!
 Say you will meet me."

 He swallowed hard and said, "I will."